Arthur W. Oberbeck: Retirement and death

-Following Oberbecks retirement, he enrolled in the at the University of Texas at Austin and earned a Juris Doctor degree, graduating in 1975.
+Following Oberbeck's retirement, he enrolled in the at the University of Texas at Austin and earned a Juris Doctor degree, graduating in 1975.
 He continued work within the energy field, performing legal research in relation to geothermal energy.
 He briefly wrote articles for Geothermal Energy, a magazine issued by the Department of Defense.
 Until 1980, Oberbeck also worked as a consultant for the UT Center for Energy Studies.
 He died due to cancer in 1989.

 Personal life

 Oberbeck married his wife Margaret Lanigan in September 1938.
 The couple had two sons.